Compass wants investors to believe it’s worth $1.3B

 Company confirms it's in early stages of raising Series D funding

-From the New York website: Less than a year after raising $50 million, Compass is seeking a new cash infusion that sources said would value the company above $1 billion, The Real Deal has learned.
+Less than a year after raising $60 million, Compass is seeking a new cash infusion that sources said would value the company between $1.2 billion and $1.3 billion, The Real Deal has learned.

-To date, the three-year-old startup brokerage has raised $135 million from investors including Joshua Kushner’s Thrive Capital, Founders Fund, .406 Ventures, Salesforce CEO Marc Benioff and Condé Nast parent Advance Publications, all of which made repeat investments in Compass.
+To date, the three-year-old startup brokerage has raised $135 million from investors including Joshua Kushner’s Thrive Capital, Founders Fund, .406 Ventures, Salesforce CEO Marc Benioff and Condé Nast parent Advance Publications, all of which made repeat investments in Compass [TRData].

-Compass declined to comment on exactly how much it may look to raise, but sources speculated the company is seeking around $50 million, for a new valuation of $1.2 billion or $1.3 billion.
+Compass declined to comment on exactly how much it may look to raise, but sources speculated the company is seeking around $50 million, for a new valuation of between $1.2 billion and $1.3 billion.